 The realization that parks and preserves, like islands, can never be large enough dates from at least the 1960s with Frank Preston’s “The Canonical Distribution of Commonness and Rarity,” published in two parts in the journal Ecology in 1962.
 Preston concluded that it’s not possible for isolated preserves to maintain the species of the entire ecosystem the preserves were intended to represent.

-The decades since MacArthur and Wilson’s book have seen a flood of research and documentation confirming the theory of island biogeography with its application to parks and preserves, islands in a sea of human development, as well as formulating the science of conservation biology that bridges ecological science with management practices intended to preserve biodiversity.
-Volunteer conservationists as well as scientists have since taken up the role of on-the-ground efforts to reestablish ecosystem resiliency by linking preserves and parks with migration corridors, allowing populations of fauna and flora to move between preserves to maintain healthy genetic populations and respond to imminent climate change.
+In the decades since have seen a flood of research and documentation confirming the theory of island biogeography with its application to parks and preserves, islands in a sea of human development.
+Scientists and conservationists have since taken up the role of on-the-ground efforts to reestablish ecosystem resiliency by linking preserves and parks with migration corridors, allowing populations of fauna and flora to move between preserves to maintain healthy genetic populations and respond to imminent climate change.
 Such efforts are not centered on creating larger parks that encompass an entire migration to the exclusion of humans, but rather a way for humans and wildlife to coexist, accompanied by shifts in economies from resource extraction to sustainable harvesting, agriculture/ranching, and outdoor recreation.

 Preston, F.W., “The Canonical Distribution of Commonness and Rarity: Parts I and II,” Ecology, vol. 43, no. 2 and 3, 1962, pp. 185-215 and 410-432.